Schiiss/blog/_posts/2026-01-05-unlocking-mainframe-data-from-legacy-systems-to-analytics-in-databricks.md

 ## Conclusion

 I had fun trying to get all this running on my laptop and I learned a ton in the process.
-What the mainframe has done at Plains is amazing, and I am excited to see what data and information we can unlock out of the commercial apps that run on the IBM mainframe using some cutting edge technology in Databricks.
+What the mainframe has done and is doing at Plains is amazing, and I am excited to see what data and information we can unlock out of the commercial apps that run on the IBM mainframe using some cutting edge technology in Databricks.

 I hope those that have not interacted with a mainframe (like me) found this blog helpful.
 I am excited to continue working with the team at Plains to learn more about this technology.